Philodendron plants are known for their easy care, and one of the most common problems they experience is brown spots on the leaves.

 5. Nutrient Deficiencies

-If you think that your plant’s brown spots are due to a nutrient deficiency, the best action is to fertilize your plant with a balanced fertilizer.
+If you think your plant’s brown spots are due to a nutrient deficiency, the best action is to fertilize your plant with a balanced fertilizer.

 You can also add some compost or organic matter to the soil to improve its quality.